-The advanced slopes range from 1 000m to 2 500m, which is a pretty decent length when compared to other ski parks in Korea.
+The advanced slopes range from 1 000 m to 2 500 m, which is a pretty decent length when compared to other ski parks in Korea.

 If you’re learning to ski or snowboard, Bears Town Ski Resort is the best place to do so.
-The beginner slope is long, wide and not too steep, giving you more space to practice – and fall without crashing into others!
+The beginner slope is long, wide, and not too steep, giving you more space to practice – and fall without crashing into others!

-Ski and snowboard lessons are available and there is also a snow sleigh park for the little ones.
+Ski and snowboard lessons are available, and there is also a snow sleigh park for the little ones.

-Bear Town Ski Resort Prices
+Bears Town Ski Resort Prices

 With only one day on the slopes, the last thing you want to be doing is figuring out which bus stop to get off at and how to pay for your lift tickets.

-Book Directly Through The Resort
+Book Directly Through Bears Town Resort

-If you choose to book directly through Bears Town Ski Resort, the price advertised on their website is 76 000 won ($65) for a full day lift pass (09:00-17:00).
+If you choose to book directly through Bears Town Ski Resort, the price advertised on their website is 76 000 won ($65) for a full-day lift pass (09:00-17:00).